CiscoTestAutomation/pyats.contrib/src/pyats/contrib/plugins/topoup_plugin/README.md

   --ignore-all-devices-up           Enabling/Disabling the plugin, if argument passed (and set to True) plugin will be ignored
   --connection-check-timeout        Timeout value for checking the device connectivity, default is 120 seconds --connection-check-interval       Time interval to wait before the device connectivity retry, default is 10 seconds

+  Legacy:
+  -ignore_all_devices_up           Enabling/Disabling the plugin, if argument passed (and set to True) plugin will be ignored -connection_check_timeout        Timeout value for checking the device connectivity, default is 120 seconds -connection_check_interval       Time interval to wait before the device connectivity retry, default is 10 seconds
 ```